alanvardy/tod/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Verbose / Log Output**
+If encountering an error with Tod, Please provide the error output and attach/provide the debug/verbose output ('tod -v *command*')

 **Additional context**
 Add any other context about the problem here.